Decentralized-ID/decentralized-id.github.io/README.md

 * [Banqu](http://www.banquapp.com/) —"focuses on establishing 'economic identity' for those who are excluded from the global economy."
 * [Vida Identity](https://getvida.io) — "enables distributed key revocation and reissuance.
 Access to data is always permissioned across applications and services."
 * [ÆTERNITY](http://aeternity.com/) | [github](https://github.com/aeternity/protocol)
-   * Is focusing on improved smart contract capabilities such as better scalability and easier integration of off-chain data.
-It offers an identity architecture where every account has a unique ID number, and unique names can be registered and linked to arbitrary data such as addresses on the blockchain.
-Schema.org's data structures are used for representing data about persons and organizations."
+   * "offers an identity architecture where every account has a unique ID number, and unique names can be registered and linked to arbitrary data such as addresses on the blockchain.
+Schema's data structures are used for representing data about persons and organizations."
 * [Schema](https://schema.org) — a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet.
 Schema.org vocabulary can be used with many different encodings, including RDFa, Microdata and JSON-LD.
 These vocabularies cover entities, relationships between entities and actions, and can easily be extended through a well-documented extension model.
 Over 10 million sites use Schema.org to markup their web pages and email messages.
 Many applications from Google, Microsoft, Pinterest, Yandex and others already use these vocabularies to power rich, extensible experiences."
 * [Spidchain](http://www.spidchain.com/) | [whitepaper](https://drive.google.com/file/d/0B89WE3IIHmy1Z0ZSSWVmVEtaaG8/view)
    * "offers a platform for self-sovereign identity, including desktop and mobile apps for end-users.
 It uses Decentralized Identifiers (DIDs) - backed by optionally Bitcoin or Ethereum - to implement a marketplace for verifiable claims.
 The Spidchain applications allow individuals to create, recover, and revoke DIDs, to authenticate, to sign and verify files and claims, and more."
 * [Reddcoin — Redd-ID](https://www.reddcoin.com/service/redd-id/) | [forum](https://www.reddcointalk.org/) | [PoSV whitepaper](https://www.reddcoin.com/papers/PoSV.pdf)